 - Add flour and whisk immediately and continuously.
 The mixture will immediately begin to thicken into a roux.

 - Once all liquid has been absorbed, and you have a clump of mushy flour, begin to add milk.
 Begin by adding 1 full cup, whisking immediately and continuously.
 Continue to add milk slowly until the sauce is at the desired thickness.
 Less milk will result in thicker sauce and vice versa.

 - Bring sauce to a simmer and add cheese.
 If the sauce becomes thicker than you'd like, add more milk or small amounts of water.
 Remember!
 Do not stop whisking until the sauce is where you want it.

 - Steam your broccoli in a vegetable steamer.

 - Prepare your noodles of choice (tortellini and ravioli are great for this sauce as well).

 - Your chicken should be cool to the touch now, so hand-pull each breast piece and add it to the sauce.

 - When broccoli is ready, add to sauce and stir until it is well mixed.

-- Once noodles have cooked, you can serve, and prepare with your fantastic sauce.
+- Once the noodles have cooked, you can serve and prepare them with your fantastic sauce.
 Oh yes, and enjoy!